Applied complex analysis

 Complex numbers often simplify calculations, and functions of a complex variable have amazing properties that can greatly simplify analysis.
 (They can also make pretty pictures, such as the phase plot above.)

 When a function of a real variable is differentiable, that tells us a few useful things about the function.
 But when a function of a complex variable is differentiable, that tells us an enormous amount.
-Because of the extra freedom of motion in two dimensions, requiring that the limit in the definition of a derivative exist is a very restrictive condition.
+Because of the extra freedom of motion in two dimensions, requiring that the limit in the definition of a derivative exists is a very restrictive condition.
 And yet many of the functions that come up most in application satisfy this restriction: the gamma function, Bessel functions, most well-known probability distributions, etc.

 “The shortest path between two truths in the real domain passes through the complex domain.” — Jacques Hadamard